stealthBS/demo1-repo/AI notes.md

 So, in Customized ChatGPT we first need to fill/provide the following settings/details :
 - [x] What should ChatGPT call you? (means just to provide our name or e.g. Sir, Mr. _, etc.)
 - [x] What do you do? (means to provide our occupation OR what i want to do now)
-- [x] What traits should ChatGPT have? (means need to define the level of the reply (ease/professional/lamen's term) or what quality should the GPT reply to us)
+- [x] What traits should ChatGPT have? (means need to define the level of the reply (ease/professional/lamen's terms, stey-by-step manner, detail manner, simple english only, etc) or what quality should the GPT reply to us)
 - [x] Anything else ChatGPT should know about you? (mean here we can mention any of our personal extra quality)
 - [ ] ChatGPT capabilities. (means enable/disable required AI features)